Albuterol: 7 things you should know

 - May interact with other drugs including antidepressants, beta-blockers, diuretics, and digoxin.

 - If you use an albuterol inhaler, ask your pharmacist or doctor to check that you are using it correctly.
-You may need to prime your inhaler before first use, or shake it prior to use.
-Follow the instructions provided.
+You will need to prime your inhaler before you first use it, or if you haven't used it for a long time, by test spraying (three for ProAir HFA: four times for Ventolin HFA or Proventil HFA) into the air.
+Always test spray Ventolin HFA if you have dropped it.
+Follow the instructions provided with the inhaler.

 - Most inhalation devices require regular cleaning or else they will clog.
-Follow the instructions provided on how to clean your device and mouthpiece
+Follow the instructions provided on how to clean your device and mouthpiece.
+Discard the canister when the number of actuations left reads zero.

-- Avoid spraying into the eyes.
-Rinse eyes with water if this happens by accident.
+- Before using your inhaler, shake it well.
+Avoid spraying into the eyes.
+Rinse your eyes with water if this happens by accident.

 - Albuterol relieves breathlessness but does not reduce inflammation.
 Needing to use albuterol more frequently than usual may be a sign that your asthma is destabilizing and you should seek immediate medical advice for a re-evaluation of your treatment regimen and the possible need for anti-inflammatory treatment (such as corticosteroids) to heal the airways.
 Deterioration of asthma can occur quite quickly over several hours, or it may take days or weeks.